Birmingham City University

 This exciting symposium will be looking at the importance of magnesium within the manufacturing sector – showcasing it as an alternative material, especially for car manufacturers and the aerospace industry in terms of light weighting, fuel efficiency and the circular economy.

 1.30pm: Welcome from Birmingham City University

 a.
 High Speed Sustainable Manufacturing Institute (HSSMI)

-3:20pm: Birmingham City University academic keynotes: 3x 20 mins each
+3:20pm: Birmingham City University academic keynotes x 3

 4:50pm: Networking - canapes and drinks

-The Symposium will act as an introduction to the research our academics and business partners have been working on.
-For more information on this, please find links below to abstracts of their work highlighting just some of the work they’ve been doing around magnesium and the benefits it holds.
+The BCU Magnesium Symposium 2017 will act as an introduction to the research our academics and business partners have been working on.
+For more information on this, please find links below to abstracts highlighting just some of the work we’ve been doing around magnesium and the benefits it holds.